About the Program: Why & What We Test

-Model year 2000 and newer passenger cars, trucks and SUVs, as well as 2008 and newer medium-duty vehicles
+Model year 2001 and newer passenger cars, trucks and SUVs

-Model year 2000 and newer light-duty diesel vehicles (weighing 8,500 pounds or less)
+Model year 2001 and newer light-duty diesel vehicles (with a Gross Vehicle Weight Rating or "GVWR" of 8,500 pounds or less)

 The Massachusetts Vehicle Check on-board diagnostic (OBD) emissions test is designed to ensure that your vehicle keeps running as cleanly as it was designed to run, which in turn protects the air we breathe.